You will find below additional guardrails and limitations when using Adobe Journey Optimizer.

 You cannot place two actions in parallel, you must add them one after the other.

 A journey starting with an event activity in v1 cannot start with something else than an event in further versions.
-You cannot start a journey with a Segment Qualification event.
+You cannot start a journey with a Audience Qualification event.

-A journey starting with a Segment Qualification activity in v1 must always start with a Segment Qualification in further versions.
+A journey starting with a Audience Qualification activity in v1 must always start with a Audience Qualification in further versions.

-The segment and namespace chosen in Segment Qualification (first node) cannot be changed in new versions.
+The audience and namespace chosen in Audience Qualification (first node) cannot be changed in new versions.

 The re-entrance rule must be the same in all journey versions.

-A journey starting with a Read Segment cannot start with another event in next versions.
+A journey starting with a Read Audience cannot start with another event in next versions.

 The custom action URL does not support dynamic parameters.

-Only POST and PUT call methods are supported
+POST, PUT and GET call methods are supported

 The name of the query parameter or header must not start with “.” or “$”